Tag Archives: Animated

 The most complex and confusing, the short also features the most interesting hand drawings and artwork with a surreal and beautiful touch.

-A child of divorce spends his weekdays with his mother and his weekends with his father.
+A child of divorce spends his weekdays with his mother and weekends with his father.
 His mother is depressed and lets the house languish while his father lives a metropolitan bachelor-style life.

-When the mother begins dating an abusive man the boy is terrified imagining birthday candles that turn into the frightful man.
-The mother wears a neck brace which implies physical abuse.
+When the mother begins dating an abusive man, the boy is terrified, imagining birthday candles that turn into the frightful man.
+The mother wears a neck brace, which implies physical abuse.

 The short is moving and hits home on a personal level.
 Grade: A